BestReviews is reader-supported and may earn an affiliate commission. Details

 Optimized for 4K HDR content.
-Available in four lengths.
-24K gold contacts.
-Durable yet flexible cable.
+Available in 4 lengths.
+Includes 24K rose gold contacts.
+Durable and flexible cable.
 Fits snugly into devices.

 A little pricier than the average option.

-Especially affordable.
 Optimized for 4K content.
-Wide range of sizes, from three to 30 feet long.
+A wide range of lengths are available.
 Supports Dolby TrueHD, Sony x.v.Color Standard, and other digital formats.
-Available in white and black.

 These cables are not particularly flexible.